kanzanio/reference-site/README.md

 ## Declaring Kanzan content

 Kanzan understands HTML5 data attributes and will look for attributes that start with `data-kanzan-`.
-All attributes are optional except for `data-kanzan-id` and `data-kanzan-type`
+All attributes are optional except for `data-kanzan-id` and `data-kanzan-type`.

+All kanzan data attributes are removed from the markup when output from Kanzan.io and managed content is subsituted.

 ## Kanzan attributes